Here is a list of local packaging-free shops and zero waste projects across the UK.

 Zero Waste Highland Perthshire is a facebook group worth checking out, aiming to help the local community send less waste to landfill.

-Pantry Weigh, on Emsworth High Street, has a good range of loose foods.
+Around Portsmouth, there’s Pantry Weigh, on Emsworth High Street, which has a good range of loose foods.

 True Food Co-op in Emmer Green has a helpful list of all the loose foods they sell.
 They also do detergent refills.